SamVellaUK/jsonBrowser/readMe.md

 Download the jsonBrowser.html file from the repo root directory and open in your browser locally.
 The application is completely self contained, there are no external dependancies and all processing is done locally

+See userguide.md in the Documentation for more info.

 ---